teijo/jquery-bracket/README.md

 To get an idea of how you could use the library, or if you're just looking for a quick way of hosting and tracking tournaments online, check out [GotBracket.com](http://www.gotbracket.com/) - early access out now!

-## Examples
+## Documentation and examples

-Examples can be found from the project site at http://www.aropupu.fi/bracket/
+Documentation and examples can be found from the project site at http://www.aropupu.fi/bracket/

 ## Installing